Killaship/pyserver/README.md

 - The second line is the port to run the server on.
 - Third line is the server version, which goes in the HTTP response sent to clients.
 - The fourth line contains the location of the source file to be served.
 - The fifth line contains the verbosity level of the server program.
 2 is full debug, everything printed out.
 1 is basic logging.
 0 prints out nothing at all, besides errors.
+Regardless of verbosity settings, the program will still log at full verbosity in its log files.

 Please see the text files under ```logs/examples``` for examples of the server verbosity settings.